acoomans/flask-autodoc/README.md

 Flask Autodoc is a Flask extension that automatically creates documentation for your endpoints based on the routes, function arguments and docstring.

+This fork of Flask Autodoc brings a few new features:

+- Python 3 compatibility.
+- A prettier UI.
+- The ability to make rest calls and see the response from the service right on the documentation page.
+- The ability to document GET arguments (query_param).

+This fork is optimized for REST services that return JSON, but it will work with any rest endpoints.

 ## Install

 To install Flask-Autodoc: